jack-chipofya/pascal/README.md

 # pascal
-This is a pascal interpreter written in c++ that i wrote
+Pascal interpreter written in python and c